superfaceai/docs/docs/guides/create-new-capability.md

 :::warning

-Note that that marking the field as non-nullable doesn't make it required.
+Note that marking the field as non-nullable doesn't make it required.
 To make the field required _and_ non-nullable, you must add `!` after both the field's name and type.

 :::